-The ability of the Company to meet its obligations to repay the Notes is dependent upon the receipt of funds earned on the mortgage portfolio and monies deposited in the Reserve Account with BOS (see "liquidity risk").
-To the extent that this income does not provide sufficient funds to cover the the repayment of the Notes, the Note holders have no claim on the assets of BOS.
+The ability of the Company to meet its obligations to repay the Notes will be dependent upon the principal receipts on the mortgage loans.
+If this income does not provide sufficient funds, the Note holders have no claim on the assets of BOS.